weelone/weelone.com/README.md

-## WeelOne
+## Weelone

-Official website of WeelOne.
+Official website of Weelone.